-You will be told what time you should be in school before your examination.
-It is important that you are in school at the time you are given so that you can be sat in the correct seat.
-Before entering the examination room you should remove your equipment from your bag.
-Once you enter you must be silent, put your bag where directed, and find your seat quickly.
+Learners will be told what time they should be in school before the examination.
+It is important that they are in school at the time they are given so that they can be sat in the correct seat.
+Once they enter they must be silent, they will be quickly directed to their seat.
 Stand behind your seat and check that the candidate card on the desk belongs to you.
 If you cannot find your seat you should put your hand up.

 If you are caught cheating or attempting to cheat you will be reported to the examination board (this is called ‘misconduct’).
 We have a legal responsibility to report all cases of misconduct.
 In nearly all cases you will face disqualification.